Arctic Security Conference 2026

 Purpose: Contribute to enlightened debate about security policy in the High North and the Arctic, with an emphasis on transatlantic relations and the European High North

 Format: One day with panels structured around keynotes and conversation.
 250 NOK entry.
-Coffee and sandwich included.
-Approx. 250 seats in the venue + live/recorded streaming
+Coffee and light lunch included.
+Approx. 300 seats in the venue + live/recorded streaming

 Support: The conference takes place under the framework of the Norwegian Centre for Geopolitics, with financial support from various projects under the Norwegian Research Council, the partners, and the Norwegian Ministry of Defence.
 All responsibility lies with the Fridtjof Nansen Institute.